On June 2nd, 2019, a special presentation of this project aired on WGBH-FM. You can listen to it here:

-In an era where history is often absent from public discourse when it is most needed, can world powers learn the lessons of peace that went unlearned after the guns fell silent on the “eleventh hour of the eleventh day of the eleventh hour” on November 11, 1918?
+BOSTON—History is absent from public discourse at a time when it seems most needed.
+On the 100th anniversary of the armistice that ended World War One, GroundTruth explores whether world powers can learn the lessons of The Great War after the guns fell silent on the “eleventh hour, of the eleventh day, of the eleventh month” in 1918.

 Hope for resolving many of the modern world’s most pressing conflicts is dependent on the correct answer.